Boxweiler

 An ideal Boxweiler diet should be tailored for a large breed with high energy.
 Since they tend to gain weight if overfed, it’s important to follow a regular feeding schedule and avoid leaving food out throughout the day.
 You should also limit the number of treats they receive.

-As with all dogs, a Boxweiler's dietary needs will evolve from puppyhood to adulthood and continue to change as they age.
-It's essential to consult your veterinarian for specific dietary recommendations, as individual factors such as weight, energy, and health can vary greatly between dogs.
+As with all dogs, a Boxweiler’s dietary needs will evolve from puppyhood to adulthood and continue to change as they age.
+You can also include vegetables like broccoli in their diet occasionally, as it is rich in vitamins and fiber.
+It’s essential to consult your veterinarian for specific dietary recommendations, as individual factors such as weightenergy, and health can vary greatly between dogs.

 The Boxweiler mixed breed shares the same health concerns as the Boxer and Rottweiler, though most are generally healthy.
 However, some Boxweilers may be more prone to certain conditions, making it essential to maintain good care and regular veterinary checkups.
 Below are some common health issues they may face: